-Estates services staff look after NHS buildings and the grounds around them.
+Estates services staff look after NHS buildings and the grounds around them so they are a safe and pleasant environment for our staff and patients.

 Like any buildings, NHS sites need repairs and regular maintenance.
 As the needs of the NHS change, existing buildings need to be extended or renovated and new sites built.
 The fabric of the building needs to be looked after – walls, floors and windows – as well as the systems inside them – heating, power and ventilation.
 All this work needs skilled staff, often from the construction sector.